gimoya/legacy_trails/README.md

-# Legacy Trails - Repository Moved
+# ⚠️⚠️ Legacy Trails - Repository Moved ⚠️⚠️

-## ⚠️ This repository has been moved!
+## This repository has been moved!

-The Legacy Trails project has been integrated into the main **webmaps** repository and is now hosted at:
+# The Legacy Trails project has been integrated into my main **webmaps** repository!

+**📂 New place at:** https://tiroltrailhead.com/webmaps/ with other web maps 👋
 **🌐 New URL:** https://tiroltrailhead.com/webmaps/legacy_trails/

 ## What happened?